binkley/kotlin-application-transactions/README.md

 )
 ```

-where specific to your language `requestQueue` is a thread-safe FIFO queue
+where specific to your language `requestQueue` is a thread-safe, blocking FIFO
-that is searchable, `threadPool` is a facility for starting and managing
+queue that is searchable, `threadPool` is a facility for starting and managing
 threads, and `remoteResource` represents calling the remote resource you
-would like to provide transactions for.
+would like to protect against simultaneous writes or blocks work.

 ### Configuration